How Big Do Yorkshire Terriers Get? Size & Growth Guide

 Weight Chart by Age

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Yorkshire Terriers have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and luxating patella.
+Care for Yorkshire Terriers has to account for a small frame, a minimal shedding profile, and breed-linked risk around dental disease and luxating patella.

 Male vs Female Size